 Fresh Fruit and Vegetable Program

 For more than a decade, United Fresh has been the lead advocate for the Fresh Fruit and Vegetable Program (FFVP).
-The FFVP provides four million students in our nation’s lowest income elementary schools with a fresh fruit or vegetable snack 3-5 days a week.
+FFVP provides four million students in our nation’s lowest income elementary schools with a fresh fruit or vegetable snack three to five days a week.
 Funding is distributed to states on a formula basis, and state agencies select participating schools through an application process.
 FFVP schools collaborate with their produce distributors to provide students with a wide variety of fresh fruits and vegetables as snacks throughout the school year.